Why is it important to regularly measure blood pressure? Well, this article provides detailed information to answer this question.

-A research was carried out in the cities of Chelsea and Manhattan, New York and an ambulatory 24-hour blood pressure screening was performed on almost two hundred patients.
-The results indicated that most of the people experience two peaks in their blood pressure daily, one between 6 AM to 8 AM and the other between 5 PM and 8 PM with a magnitude of about 30 to 50 mm Hg during these peak hours.
+The research was carried out in the cities of Chelsea and Manhattan, New York, and an ambulatory 24-hour blood pressure screening was performed on almost two hundred patients.
+The results indicated that most people experience two peaks in their blood pressure daily, one between 6 AM to 8 AM and the other between 5 PM and 8 PM with a magnitude of about 30 to 50 mm Hg during these peak hours.

-Patients of early hypertension experience elevated blood pressure in only one of the two peak hours.
-Since the peak periods are normally not the appointment hours of most of the primary and preventive care physicians in Chelsea, patients often go without a diagnosis that leads to chronic hypertension.
-Self-monitoring of the blood pressure at home provides an opportunity to measure the elevated blood pressure during peak hours that may help the primary care specialist to diagnose hypertension in its early stages.
+Patients with early hypertension experience elevated blood pressure in only one of the two peak hours.
+Since the peak periods are normally not the appointment hours of most of the primary and preventive care physicians in Manhattan, patients often go without a diagnosis, which leads to chronic hypertension.
+Self-monitoring of blood pressure at home provides an opportunity to measure elevated blood pressure during peak hours that may help the primary care specialist to diagnose hypertension in its early stages.

 However, an accurate diagnosis can only be made if the primary care physician has adequate information.
-It is important to rule out external factors that may affect the blood pressure and they are different for each patient.
-Some of the external factors that may affect blood pressure such as personal emergencies, emotional distress, psychological problems, work tension, and even mood swings.
-Regular screening of blood pressure at home helps to figure out the external factors and present accurate information that leads to an accurate diagnosis.
+It is important to rule out external factors that may affect blood pressure, as they are different for each patient.
+Some of the external factors that may affect blood pressure include personal emergencies, emotional distress, psychological problems, work tension, and even mood swings.
+Regular screening of blood pressure at home helps to figure out the external factors and presents accurate information that leads to an accurate diagnosis.

 Identifying White Coat Hypertension

-Whitecoat hypertension is the anxiety and distress that some of the patients experience when they are in the doctor’s office.
+Whitecoat hypertension is the anxiety and distress that some patients experience when they are in the doctor’s office.
 It is the cause of almost 20% of the total cases of misdiagnosis of hypertension.
-The fear of the doctor or the anxiety of being examined or the fear of ailment is the cause of white coat hypertension.
+The fear of the doctor, the anxiety of being examined, or the fear of an ailment is the cause of white coat hypertension.
 The condition is only temporary and resolves as the patient leaves the doctor’s office.

 Outcomes of Blood Pressure Monitoring At Home

-Patients of hypertension experience various symptoms that differ from case to case basis and depend upon multiple factors.
+Patients with hypertension experience various symptoms that differ on a case-to-case basis and depend upon multiple factors.
 Regular monitoring at home provides a baseline for accurate diagnosis and valuable information regarding the possible treatment options and their outcomes.
-This will also help the primary care physician to prescribe your medicines and adjust the dosage as per the severity of the disease.
+This will also help the primary care physician prescribe your medicines and adjust the dosage as per the severity of the disease.